BenAcord/AutoRpt/templates/training/soc-200-lab/report/0-execsummary.md

 ## Introduction

-The Offensive Security Exam report contains all efforts that were conducted in order to pass the Offensive Security certification test.
+The Offensive Security SOC-200 lab report contains all efforts that were conducted in order to pass the Offensive Security certification test.
 This report should contain all items that were used to pass the exam and it will be graded from a standpoint of correctness and fullness to all aspects of the exam.
 The purpose of this report is to ensure that the student has a full understanding of security detection methodologies as well as the technical knowledge to pass the qualifications for the Offensive Security Defense Analyst.

 ## Objective